Steady Through Change

 DISCIPLINED STEWARDSHIP >

-PPI maintained disciplined financial management in 2025, with a continued focus on cost awareness, operational effectiveness, and alignment of resources with strategic priorities.
+PPI maintained disciplined financial management in 2025, with a continued focus on cost awareness, operational efficiency, and aligning resources with strategic priorities.
 The organization worked closely with external advisors to strengthen financial processes and prepare for future reporting and audit requirements, supporting long‑term sustainability.

-PPI finished 2024 with a net operating surplus of $259,233.
-Several contributing factors included the ability to recruit more asset manager/advisor members than expected, high turnout for our programs, a positive return on PPI’s investment portfolio, and management’s diligent cost-consciousness.
+PPI finished 2025 with a net operating surplus of $417,647.
+Several contributing factors included attracting more corporate sponsors than expected, higher-than-anticipated roundtable registrations, a well-managed investment portfolio, and management’s diligent cost awareness.

 Statement of Activities